Iceland in 4 Days (Best Itinerary, Map & Tips)

 Here are a few places that you must see in Reykjavik:

-- View from Hallgrimskirkja (take an elevator up the church tower)
+• View from Hallgrimskirkja (take an elevator up the church tower)

-- Old town with the main shopping streets Laugavegur and Skólavörðustígur.
+• Old town with the main shopping streets Laugavegur and Skólavörðustígur.

-- Harpa concert hall.
+• Harpa concert hall.

-- Solfar – Sun Voyager (steel boat sculpture).
+• Solfar – Sun Voyager (steel boat sculpture).

-- Reykjavik Lake.
+• Reykjavik Lake.

-- Icelandic Parliament building.
+• Icelandic Parliament building.

-- If you have more time, Perlan is also really worth a visit.
+• If you have more time, Perlan is also really worth a visit.
 Here you can read all about visiting the Perlan Museum in Reykjavik.

-- Also the FlyOver Iceland experience is absolutely worth half an hour of your time.
+• Also the FlyOver Iceland experience is absolutely worth half an hour of your time.

 LEARN MORE: Best Things to Do in Reykjavik & Reykjavik in One Day

-Blue Lagoon
+Blue Lagoon or Sky Lagoon

-TIP: If you want to visit the Blue Lagoon, you really have to book your tickets in advance.
+Blue Lagoon is located outside the city and it will take you 45 minutes just to get there, so count at least 4-5 hours for a visit.
+You have to book your tickets in advance.
 It doesn’t have to be long in advance – a week or even a few days upfront is normally be enough, but you have to book it.

 Accommodation TIP: If you are visiting the Blue Lagoon and your flight is early in the morning, then you could just as well stay in a hotel in that area and save yourself unnecessary driving up and down (KEF airport is just 20 minutes from the Blue Lagoon).
-See our recommendations below.

 If you have more time…

-If you are looking for some nice places to visit in addition to this 4-day itinerary, I can really recommend adding at least one day in the Snaefellsnes Peninsula.
+If you are looking for some nice places to visit in addition to this 4-day itinerary, I can highly recommend adding at least one day in the Snaefellsnes Peninsula.
 There is so much to see and do in Snaefellsnes!

-If you are visiting Iceland’s south coast in the warmer months, Heimaey Island (Westman Islands) is another wonderful day trip that would make a nice addition to this itinerary as well!
+If you are visiting Iceland’s South Coast in the warmer months, Heimaey Island (Westman Islands) is another wonderful day trip that would make a nice addition to this itinerary as well!

 READ ALSO: